angelsenra/angelsenra.github.io/_pages/index.md

 Meanwhile, why don't you check out the [about me](/about-me) or the [blog](/blog)

 And please check again in a couple of weeks.
 Much more info should be here.
 Cheers!

-TODOs for the week starting 23 Nov:

-- [x] Add blog tags
-- [x] Add cv section with experience and awards/competitions and text about me work-wise.
-Work picture
-    - [x] PDF download
-        - [ ] UTF8 support
-        - [ ] Update dependencies, load them later
-    - [x] Improve button, link back to jobs page
-- [ ] Make the about me less of a cv.
-Friendly picture
-- [ ] Improve the home page, decide how to link to the other pages properly
-- [x] Google Analytics in proper account
-- [ ] SEO and page speed
-    - [x] Enable sitemap Jekyll plugin
-- [x] Blog comments (disquss)
-- [x] Contact form
-- [x] Feedback (perhaps it's the same as the contact form)